dhbalaji/dhbalaji/README.md

 # Greetings! 👋

-I'm Balaji, a seasoned lead developer specializing in frontend technologies.
-As the Lead Design Technologist at Sabre, I oversee the Enterprise Design Language team, ensuring UI components meet product requirements.
-Passionate about web, I seek collaboration opportunities and offer expertise in UX, product engineering, technical training, and interviews.
-Stay connected at balaji@dhbalaji.dev, and explore my technical insights at www.dhbalaji.dev.
-Let's connect and innovate!
+I am Balaji, a seasoned lead developer specializing in cutting-edge frontend technologies.
+As the Lead Design Technologist at Sabre, I craft the Enterprise Design Language, ensuring seamless alignment of UI components with product specifications.
+My fervor for web intricacies extends to application development, technical books and curating content for frontend interviews.
+For a deeper dive into my technical insights, visit www.dhbalaji.dev.